josh-jacobson/bloomtech-cs-lecture-notes/1_cs_fundamentals.md

   print(i)
 ```

+Python ranges are set up to not include the upper value, as this is most helpful considering that lists and other data structures are indexed from 0.
+A range can also be defined with a start value, for example `range(3,7)` includes 3, 4, 5, and 6.

 ## Mutability and Functions
 Note that in Python, mutable types **can be modified** by functions that receive them as arguments!
 This is a key difference from other languages like JavaScript, where function arguments are always passed by value and the variable within the function is essentially a copy rather than the original value.
 Just be safe and avoid mutating the original arguments in your programs.
 For example:
 ```python